-The Mary Renault 2021 essay competition is now open!
+The Mary Renault 2023 essay competition will open again in January.

 The Mary Renault Prize is a Classical Reception essay prize for school or college sixth form pupils, awarded by the Principal and Fellows of St Hugh’s College, and funded by the royalties from Mary Renault’s novels.

 Essays can be from any discipline and should be on a topic relating to the reception of classical antiquity – including Greek and Roman literature, history, political thought, philosophy, and material remains – in any period to the present; essays on reception within classical antiquity (for instance, receptions of literary or artistic works or of mythical or historical figures) are permitted.
-Your submission must be accompanied by a completed information cover sheet.
 Essays should be between two-thousand and four-thousand words and submitted by the candidate as a Microsoft Word document via an online form.

 Classics at St Hugh's